“Exceptional…sublime…perfect.

-Performed by The Gesualdo Six and six dancers
+Performed by The Gesualdo Six and six actors

 Created and Directed by Bill Barclay